anebytes/That-Socks-NFT/README.md

 ## Introduction

-This branch shows how to set up an SVG NFT contract so that other NFTs can use it in their SVG code.
-This leads to an easy composition of SVG NFTs.
+ocks are not the most important part of our daily wardrobe, but quite often we simply need these.
+We had made our research and found out that some people have a hardtime finding the right socks for their everyday looks.
+It's for such people that we decided to share a small guide, with limited collection of "That Socks" SVG NFTs.

-Take a look at `Loogies.sol` at `packages/hardhat/contracts`.
-It describes an SVG NFT that is defined by two parameters: `color` and `chubbiness` randomly generated at mint.
+Take a look at `ThatSocks.sol` at `packages/hardhat/contracts`.
+It describes an SVG NFT that is upgradeable by other nfts in their seperate contracts: NFT features are randomly generated at mint and rendered on-chain.
 It exposes a function:
 ```
 function renderTokenById(uint256 id) public view returns (string memory)
 ```